remusao/blockrz/README.md

 ## Building

-1. Build the extension: `npm ci && npm run bundle`
+1. Build the extension: `yarn install --frozen-lock && yarn bundle`
 2. Load it in Firefox or Chromium by using the "Load unpacked extension" feature

 ## FAQ